Nan Whaley: 2022

 On April 19, 2021, Whaley announced her candidacy in the 2022 Ohio gubernatorial election.
 She faced former Cincinnati Mayor John Cranley for the Democratic nomination to be Governor of Ohio.
 On May 3, Whaley won the Democratic primary election and became the Democratic nominee for Ohio Governor.
 This made her the first woman to win a major party nomination to run for governor of Ohio and, because she was running with Cheryl Stephens, part of the first all-female ticket nominated by a major party for governor and lieutenant governor in that state.
-Whaley and Stephens lost the race to incumbent Mike DeWine getting 37.2% of votes to DeWine's 62.8%.
-Whaley gave her concession speech on November 8th 2022 in Dayton Ohio.
+Whaley and Stephens lost the race to incumbents Mike DeWine and Jon Husted getting 37.4% of votes to DeWine and Husted's 62.4%.
+Whaley gave her concession speech on November 8, 2022, in Dayton, Ohio.

 Personal life

-She is a member of Corpus Christi Catholic Church and a graduate of Leadership Miami Valley.
-In 1998, she settled in the Five Oaks neighborhood where she and her husband Sam reside today.
+In 1998, she settled in the Five Oaks neighborhood in Dayton where she and her husband Sam reside today.